Assistant Dean for Student Affairs

 - Background in marketing and communications.

-- Background in University of California student affairs and academic program management.
+- Background in the University of California student affairs and academic program management.

 - Demonstrated success in recruitment and retention of underrepresented minority students.